 - You may be given medicine to help you relax or make you sleepy.
-Your caregiver may also inject medicine to numb the skin over your spine.
-He will insert a needle between the vertebrae in your lower back.
-Your caregiver may need to pull out, reinsert, or change the position of the needle to find the epidural area.
+Your surgeon may also inject medicine to numb the skin over your spine.
+He or she will insert a needle between the vertebrae in your lower back.
+Your surgeon may need to pull out, reinsert, or change the position of the needle to find the epidural area.

-- Your caregiver will inject a dye to make nerves and scar tissues in the spinal area easier to see on fluoroscopy (a type of x-ray).
-He will insert a catheter and small tools in the epidural space.
-He may use a small scope with a monitor to see where to place the catheter.
-He will slowly move the catheter to try to free the nerves from the scar tissue.
+- Your surgeon will inject contrast liquid to make nerves and scar tissues easier to see on fluoroscopy (moving x-ray).
+He or she will insert a catheter and small tools in the epidural space.
+Your surgeon may use a small scope with a monitor to see where to place the catheter.
+He or she will slowly move the catheter to try to free the nerves from the scar tissue.

-- Your caregiver may inject a fluid to dissolve the scar tissue.
-He may also inject a mixture of anesthetic and steroid medicine through the catheter.
-When the surgery is finished, the needle will be taken out.
-Your caregiver will use stitches to keep the catheter from being pulled out.
+- Your surgeon may inject fluid to dissolve the scar tissue.
+He or she may also inject a mixture of anesthetic and steroid medicine through the catheter.
+Your surgeon will use stitches to keep the catheter from being pulled out.
 The catheter will be covered with a cap and antibiotic medicine.
 A bandage will cover the area to keep it clean and dry.

 After your surgery:

 You will be taken to a recovery room until you are fully awake.
-Caregivers will watch you closely for any problems.
-Your blood pressure, heart rate, and ability to move will be monitored closely.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
-A caregiver may remove the bandages soon after your surgery to check your catheter.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
+A healthcare provider may remove the bandages soon after your surgery to check your catheter.